python/cpython/Doc/library/ssl.rst

 .. data:: PROTOCOL_TLSv1

+   Selects TLS version 1.0 as the channel encryption protocol.

+.. data:: PROTOCOL_TLSv1_1

+   Selects TLS version 1.1 as the channel encryption protocol.
+   Available only with openssl version 1.0.1+.

+   .. versionadded:: 3.4

+.. data:: PROTOCOL_TLSv1_2

-   Selects TLS version 1 as the channel encryption protocol.
+   Selects TLS version 1.2 as the channel encryption protocol.
 This is the most modern version, and probably the best choice for maximum protection, if both sides can speak it.
+   Available only with openssl version 1.0.1+.

+   .. versionadded:: 3.4

 .. data:: OP_ALL